List of A Nightmare on Elm Street characters: Lisa Webber

 Lisa Webber is a wealthy and popular girl at Springwood High who is attracted to Jesse Walsh when he moves into her neighborhood.
 They begin dating, but Jesse becomes increasingly erratic under Freddy Krueger's influence.
 Lisa tries to convince Jesse that Freddy is dead until she sees him manifest in Jesse's body.
 Freddy tries to kill her, but her proclamations of love weaken his hold on Jesse (apparently allowing Jesse to banish him from his body).
-While riding on the school bus later with Jesse, their friend is impaled through the chest by Freddy; the bus careers off the road, revealing them as again trapped in a Freddy dream.
+While riding on the school bus later with Jesse, their friend is impaled through the chest by Freddy; the bus careens off the road, revealing them as again trapped in a Freddy dream.
 Lisa's fate is also uncertain.